Difference between the bid and offering price of a share

 Current stock market value of a class of shares: number of issued shares multiplied by the current price.

-The market for investment transactions is divided into three segments: transactions with a value of less than 50 million euros are considered “small”; next comes the mid-market segment with transactions valued from 50 to 300 million euros; transactions with a value of more than 300 million euros form the upper market segment.
+The market for investment transactions is divided into three segments: transactions with a value of less than 50 million euros are considered “small“; the mid-market segment comprises transactions valued from 50 to 250 million euros; transactions with a value of more than 250 million euros form the upper market segment.

-Multiples method Method used to value enterprises; determined by multiplying a relevant indicator (e.g. EBIT) by a multiple derived from current market prices.
-This multiple is calculated on the basis of the quotient derived from a peer group of companies and their respective earnings indicators.
+Procedure used to value an enterprise.
+Expressed as the product of an indicator (e.g. earnings) and a multiple derived from current market prices.
+That multiple is based on the quotient of the market prices for a group of similar companies and their respective performance indicators.

 Net asset value (NAV)